transientskp/tkp/documentation/source/database/schema.rst

 temprunningcatalog
 ==================

-This table contains the unique sources that were detected during an observation.
-Extractedsources not in this table are appended when there is no positional match or when a source was detected in a higher resolution image.
+This table contains the matches of all extractedsources from an image and their counterparts in the runningcatalog.
+After handling the many-to-many, 1-to-many and many-to-1, the runningcatalog is updated with the new "averages".
+The 0-to-1 and 1-to-0 relations are processed separatedly and do not touch this table.

 transient